‘Oh my God, we’re floating’: What survivors – and those still missing – faced in terrifying Texas floods

 ‘He was just shell-shocked’

 Across the youth camps, parents were advised to call for information.
-Wyndham’s folks got a text message saying all La Junta’s campers were accounted for.
+Windom’s folks got a text message saying all La Junta’s campers were accounted for.

 Still, it kept raining, with flood emergency advisories extended and Kerr County residents urged to shelter in place.

-Note: Correction: An earlier version of this story misspelled the first name of Windom Etheridge.